HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 | MagicScaler    |         ![Vuurwerk2020-MagicScaler](../assets/images/imageformat/Vuurwerk2020-MagicScaler-320.jpg "Vuurwerk2020-MagicScaler") | ![Vuurwerk2020-MagicScaler](../assets/images/imageformat/Vuurwerk2020-MagicScaler-320.png "Vuurwerk2020-MagicScaler")         | ![Vuurwerk2020-MagicScaler](../assets/images/imageformat/Vuurwerk2020-MagicScaler-320.webp "Vuurwerk2020-MagicScaler")            |
 | SkiaSharp      |               ![Vuurwerk2020-SkiaSharp](../assets/images/imageformat/Vuurwerk2020-SkiaSharp-320.jpg "Vuurwerk2020-SkiaSharp") | ![Vuurwerk2020-SkiaSharp](../assets/images/imageformat/Vuurwerk2020-SkiaSharp-320.png "Vuurwerk2020-SkiaSharp")               | ![Vuurwerk2020-SkiaSharp](../assets/images/imageformat/Vuurwerk2020-SkiaSharp-320.webp "Vuurwerk2020-SkiaSharp")                  |

-The same thing is basically happening in every picture, but here the differences are perfectly visible.
+It is the same thing happening in every picture produced, but here the differences are perfectly visible.

 System.Drawing: In the JPG there is this weird white-versus-color thing going on.
 I miss the red!
 The PNG is a bit better.
 The skia-saved webp is much too white!
-ImageSharp: The PNG has much more red compared to the JPG.
+ImageSharp: The PNG has much more red compared to the JPG (due to chroma-subsampling).
 The PNG looks like the original.
 For Webp the colors seem off.
 Magick.NET: The JPG is perfect, spot on.
 The PNG as well.
 The Webp: Where have the colors gone?
 MagicScaler is crisp and very white.
 SkiaSharp: I like their take on the fireworks, because it is a bit less sharp, but it has a lot of blurring and edge halo going along.
 I need to fix this with the trick on Github.

-### Another light-dark example with details
+### The dragon

+Let's look at another high contrast example, because the Team Xerbutri guys love those.

 | Package        |                                                                                                                           JPG | PNG                                                                                                                           | Webp                                                                                                                              |
 |----------------|------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|